Applies To: SQL Server 2016 Preview

 To uninstall a SQL Server failover cluster, use the Remove Node functionality provided by SQL Server Setup to remove each node individually.
 For more information, see Add or Remove Nodes in a SQL Server Failover Cluster (Setup)

-Consider the following important information before you uninstall SQL Server:
+Note the following important scenarios before you uninstall SQL Server:

 Before you remove SQL Server components from a computer that has the minimum required amount of physical memory, make sure that the page file size is sufficient.
 The page file size must be equal to two times the amount of physical memory.
 Insufficient virtual memory can cause an incomplete removal of SQL Server.